wh201906/mEDIFIER/README.md

 # Cons
 + Tested on W820NB Double Gold and W200BT Plus only
   (Maybe works for W820NB Plus and W820NB somehow)
-+ The BLE connection on Windows doesn't work
++ The BLE connection on Windows hardly works
 + Sending raw commands to your device might break it

 # Previews